Soft-Contact/resto/resto-resources/specs/resto_json_api.md

 <a name="overview"></a>
 ## Overview

-The RESTO JSON API has a limited set of functionality suitable for the following use cases:
+The RESTO JSON API has a limited set of functionality for exporting and importing base and sales data from Restolution.

-1. 3rd party ordering, booking etc systems will read product, prices, restaurant info (tables, clerks) from Restolution.
-2. 3rd party system sends (pre)orders with products and optional payments to Restolution for specific cash register identified by UUID.
-The cash register is the master register in restaurant.
-3. Softpos cash registers are connected to Restolution back office (either through websockets or regular HTTP polling) and will receive order data
-4. Every time order status changes in cash register (e.g. accepted, declined, fulfilled, etc), Softpos sends feedback (through Restolution) to 3rd party systems.
-5. Import and export of base and sales data to 3rd party systems.
+The Restolution domain is represented JSON objects tailored for specific needs.
+All fields are mandatory, unless described as "optional".

 <a name="technical-description"></a>
 ## Technical description